Clinical trials & research

 Once the MHRA has provided permission to proceed, the trial must be ethically approved.
 Independent research ethics committees are responsible for protecting and promoting the interests of participants in research by ensuring their rights, safety and wellbeing are maintained.
 They are responsible for ensuring research complies with relevant legislation and guidance, as well as reviewing the protocol.
 All research must be approved by an independent ethics committee, otherwise the study will not go ahead, or they can stop a trial at any time if the committee has any concerns.
 The protocol cannot change without re-approval by the MHRA and independent ethics committee.

 Once a trial has regulatory and ethics approval, conduct of the trial can start.
-There are strict regulations and guidelines in place to monitor the trial to ensure it is safe for participants and to confirm compliance to Good Clinical Practice (international guidelines which must be followed to conduct clinical research) and other relevant standards.
+There are strict regulations and guidelines in place to monitor the trial to confirm compliance with Good Clinical Practice (international guidelines which must be followed to conduct clinical research) and other relevant standards.

 All clinical trials are tested in various stages, known as ‘phases’.
 Typically, there are four separate phases: Phase I, Phase II, Phase III and Phase IV (also known as Phase 1, Phase 2, Phase 3 and Phase 4).
-For a clinical trial to progress to the next stage, the medicine or treatment must be well tolerated with minimal side effects.
+For a clinical trial to progress to the next stage, the medicine or treatment must demonstrate positive benefits and be well tolerated.
 Each phase is highly regulated and the trial is monitored at all times.
 If there are any safety concerns, the trial may not continue to minimise risks and protect participants.

-Phase 2 trials involve a small-medium group of people (healthy and/or with existing health conditions) to evaluate whether the medicine or treatment works as expected, whether it’s safe and monitor whether there are any side effects.
+Phase 2 trials involve a small-medium group of people (healthy and/or with existing health conditions) to evaluate whether the medicine or treatment works as expected and monitor whether there are any side effects.

-Phase 4 trials are carried out on medicines which have a marketing license (approved and available on prescription by the MHRA) to continue to monitor its effectiveness and whether it can be used for other purposes.
+Phase 4 trials are carried out on medicines which have a marketing license (approved by the MHRA) to continue to monitor its effectiveness and understand more about efficacy and safety in "real world" use.

 For the purposes of clinical research, Boots do not undertake laboratory or Phase I trials but may support Phase II, Phase III and Phase IV clinical trials by informing individuals of these research opportunities or by trained healthcare professionals delivering elements of the trial in selected Boots stores.